seanwhitee/chuchat/README.md

     - next oauth url is 'http://localhost:3000' for local development mode.
 If you deploy to cloud, change to your own domain name.

+    - GCP project ID is for calling vertex ai api.

+    - Firebase service account key is for accessing the firebase from client side library.

     .env.local

     ```bash